 Consult a template

 You can find templates for test plans online.
-The best source for templates is the IEEE library, but access does cost a fee.
+The IEEE library is the best source for templates, but access costs a fee.

 Step 1.
 Write the Introduction

 - Your goals and scope statements should define, in general terms, the methods that will be used in the testing process and the projected results.
-The scope statement should also include the most critical performance measures, as well as a list of what the test plan will not address, and why.
+The scope statement should also include the most critical performance measures and a list of what the test plan will not address and why.

-- A schedule details the increments of time in which each phase of the test will be completed.
+- A schedule details the increments of time in which each test phase will be completed.

-- Related documents include any peripheral material that is relevant to the current project, such as lists of specifications.
+- Related documents include any peripheral material relevant to the current project, such as lists of specifications.

 Step 2.
 Define your objectives